piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 Fix bug 'furigana not saved when creating account'.
 Fix bug when EMS oversized.
 Correction of few Zen Cart bugs not related to Japanese Pack but in files with modifications for Japanese Pack.

+V1.2.0 - 4 Mar 2023
+Added Japanese Post shipping modules 'International Parcels Air' and 'Surface'.
+With this new addition every Japanese Post international services for parcels with tracking are available.
+SAL system has been abandoned since Covid 19 and 'Small Packets' services that do not offer tracking are more or less replaced by ePackets.
+Upgraded international shipping modules to use new shipping class that has multiboxing capabilities (like two international ePackets are cheaper than one EMS).
+Yupack shipping module update (rates and area).
+Modified templates with forms to fill a new address in Japanese.
+They now follow format 'last name, first name, country, postcode, prefecture, city, street address'.
+Some minor bug corrections to avoid displaying furigana 'Reading :' when furigana is empty in admin order page.
+Lot of code cleaning and optimization and few bugs fixing.